17 - 18 February 2021 - 9:00 am to 1:30 pm EST

 - Final Q&A session

 Each registered participant receives a copy of instructor slides and access to the recording of the course for 20 business days after the live lecture.
 Earn 0.6 IEEE Continuing Education Units for participating.

-Participants will be emailed the WebEx invitation for the course session at least one day in advance of the course date and will also be sent a reminder message to join the WebEx session prior to the start of the course.
+Upon registration, you will automatically be emailed the WebEx invitation for the course session, but you will also be sent a reminder message to join the WebEx session prior to the start of the course.
 Course materials will be emailed to you and will be available for download from the WebEx session page for this course, the day prior to the scheduled course date.

 Course Cancellation and Refund Policy: Requests for online course cancellations must be received 3 business days prior to the course date for a full refund.
 Once course materials have been shared with a participant, a cancellation request cannot be accommodated.